Michael-Free/PyDemo/README.md

 #### LLLC

 LLLC, the Lovely Little Language Compiler.
+This will translate Solidity Contracts into a Ethereum-Blockchain readable format.

 #### Solc

-Solc is a binary and commandline interface for the Solidity Compiler.
-It enables an interface with LLLC to compile Solidity Contracts.
+Solc is a binary and commandline interface for the Solidity Compiler (LLLC).

 #### Py-Solc

+Python wrapper around the solc Solidity compiler.

-### Building Contracts
+### Building A Contract

 #### Sample Contract
 ```
 pragma solidity ^0.4.21;